hallofdreams/hallofdreams.github.io/_posts/2021-06-16-night-school.md

 On a hunch, I took the number, and took the square root.
 I subtracted one and rounded down, and added one and rounded up.
 Then I multiplied them together.

+It was the same number, down to the last digit.
+A pair of twin primes.
+No need for the number field sieve, or the quadratic sieve, or any number theory at all.
+I laughed out loud.
+Good old Grandpa.

 > Alice,
 >
 > By the time you read this, this message will be very old indeed.
 I write this to you on a summer afternoon in nineteen ninety-nine, and my lovely grandchildren are sound asleep in the next room.
 They've been running around all day at the park, and deserve a nice nap.
 You might know them.
 You might have met them, once or twice.